 - Where the Director is not a member of the committee, the report of the committee must be submitted to him/her within 5 working days of the meeting.

-- The decision taken would be communicated to the student within 3 further working
+- The decision taken will be communicated to the student within 3 further working days.

 - Further the student can appeal to the RIT Grievance Committee (appellate authorities) within 5 working

 One or more of the following programs of action may be taken when a student has been found to have violated the student code of conduct: